 Many people are combining retinol with sunbeds, without realising the damage that they are causing to their skin.
 Retinol products should never be used if you’re planning to visit a tanning bed.
 Carry on reading to find out more about retinol and sunbed’s effects on the skin, as well as why the combination of retinol and sunbeds should be avoided at all costs!

 What is Retinol?

-As a potent type of retinoid (vitamin A), retinol is an antioxidant that stimulates collagen and elastin production.
-It is an ingredient that encourages a clearer complexion, but unfortunately, some people mix retinol and sunbeds together, which can destroy the skin.
+As a potent type of retinoid (vitamin A), retinol stimulates collagen and elastin production.
+It’s an antioxidant that ingredient that also encourages a clearer complexion.
+However, unfortunately, some people mix retinol and sunbeds together which can destroy the skin!

-Retinol can’t be applied directly, instead it converts to retinoic acid when applied to the skin which has a ton of anti-aging benefits:
+Retinol can’t be applied directly.
+Instead retinol converts to retinoic acid when applied to the skin which has a bunch of anti-aging benefits: